vsmjs/vsm-dictionary-uniprot/README.md

 https://www.uniprot.org/uniprot/?query=tp53&columns=id%2Ccomment%28FUNCTION%29%2Cprotein%20names%2Cgenes%2Corganism%2Creviewed%2Centry%20name%2Cannotation%20score&sort=score&limit=20&offset=0&format=tab
 ```

-The columns requested are the same as in the `getEntries(options, cb)`
+The columns requested are the same as in the `getEntries(options, cb)` case as
-case as well as the mapping shown in the table above.
+well as the mapping shown in the table above.
+Queries requesting for string
-Queries requesting for string matches **always** return results sorted based on an internal,
+matches **always** return results sorted based on an internal, Uniprot-specific
-Uniprot-specific score value (note the `sort=score` in the URL).
-This practically ensures that the most requested
+score value (note the `sort=score` in the URL).
+This practically ensures that
-and best-quality results will be the returned first and they are the
+the most requested and best-quality results will be the ones returned first and
-same as what you would expect when searching a term in the the main
+they are the same as what you would expect when searching a term in the the main
 search box of the Uniprot website: `https://www.uniprot.org/uniprot/?query=tp53&sort=score`.

 For the `limit` and `offset` parameters the same things apply as in